Distance Education and Coronavirus Information

 The Fredonia campus remains open.
 The move to distance learning relates to in-person classes.
 We are continuing our cleaning, sanitizing, social distancing and other best practices to keep our campus safe.

 Is the Coronavirus on the Fredonia campus?

-At this point, there is not a confirmed case of COVID-19 on the Fredonia campus.
-There are three confirmed cases in Chautauqua County.
+At this point, there are no confirmed cases of COVID-19 on the Fredonia campus.
+There are multiple cases in Chautauqua County.